AyaanDhalait/AyaanDhalait/README.md

 <div align="center">
-  Hello, I am Ayaan, a computer programmer.
-Saying “computer programmer” is a bit of a stretch since we don’t really program computers, but rather build applications that run on them.
-Still, I guess you could say we are programming the computer in a way.
-This is just how I see it, so feel free to think differently.
+  Hello, I’m Ayaan, a computer programmer.
   <br><br>
+  I spend my time designing and building software that runs on computers—whether that’s small tools, interactive games, or full applications.
+While the phrase “computer programmer” might sound like we’re directly controlling machines, what we’re really doing is writing instructions that tell software how to behave and interact with the system.
+  <br><br>
+  Over time, this process starts to feel less like just “writing code” and more like solving problems, creating systems, and shaping how users experience technology.
+In that sense, you could say we’re indirectly guiding how the computer operates through the programs we build.
+  <br><br>
+  This is simply how I think about it, and it may be different for others.
 </div>